Degenerate-States/2D-ENGINE/README.md

 ### Polygon
 Also a collider, and controlled by a reference to a rigidBody. most of the external functionaly of this component is quite simple.
-Its specifics are numbered below
+Its specifics are numbered below:
 #### 1. Assets
     See asssets section
 #### 2. Movement